-- (5) When the average total benefit per capita cost or total benefit cost as a percent of payroll exceeds the comparator group by more than five percent, the Contractor shall submit an analysis of the specific plan costs that are above the per capita cost range or total benefit cost as a percent of payroll and a corrective action plan to achieve conformance with a Contracting Officer directed per capita cost range or total benefit cost as a percent of payroll, unless waived in writing by the Contracting Officer. - (6) Within two years of Contracting Officer approval of the Contractor's corrective action plan, the Contractor shall align employee benefit programs with the benefit value and per capita cost range or percent of payroll as approved by the Contracting Officer. - (7) The Contractor may not terminate any benefit plan during the term of the Contract without the prior approval of the Contracting Officer in writing. - (8) Cost reimbursement for post-retirement benefits other than pensions (PRBs) is contingent on DOE approved service eligibility requirements for PRB that shall be based on a minimum period of continuous employment service not less than 5 years under a DOE cost reimbursement contract(s) immediately prior to retirement.
-Unless required by Federal or State law, advance funding of PRBs is not allowable. - (9) Each contractor sponsoring a Defined Benefit pension plan and/or postretirement benefit plan will participate in the annual plan management process which includes written responses to a questionnaire regarding plan management, providing forecasted estimates of future reimbursements in connection with the plan and participating in a conference call to discuss the contractor submission. - (10) Each contractor will respond to quarterly data calls issued through ibenefits, or its successor system.
+- (2) The Contractor shall provide a justification to the Contracting Officer for approval of new or revised lab-specific benefit plan changes that addresses: - (A) the effect of the plan changes on the Contract net benefit value or percent of payroll benefit costs, - (B) provides the dollar estimate of savings or costs, and - (C) provides the basis of determining the estimated savings or cost. - (3) The Contractor may not terminate any lab-specific benefit plan during the term of the Contract without the prior approval of the Contracting Officer in writing. - (4) Cost reimbursement for post-retirement benefits other than pensions (PRBs) is contingent on DOE approved service eligibility requirements for PRB that shall be based on a minimum period of continuous employment service not less than 5 years under a DOE cost reimbursement contract(s) immediately prior to retirement.
+Unless required by Federal or State law, advance funding of PRBs is not allowable. - (5) Each Contractor sponsoring a Defined Benefit pension plan and/or postretirement benefit plan will participate in the annual plan management process which includes written responses to a questionnaire regarding plan management, providing forecasted estimates of future reimbursements in connection with the plan(s) and participating in a conference call to discuss the Contractor submission. - (6) Each Contractor will respond to quarterly data calls issued through iBenefits, or its successor system.

-(e) Establishment and Maintenance of Pension Plans for which DOE Reimburses Costs
+(e) Establishment and Maintenance of Pension Plans for which DOE Reimburses Costs other cost reimbursement facilities contracts.
+Pension Plans include Defined Benefit and Defined Contribution plans.